mmertama/MarkdownMaker/README.md

 MarkdownMaker is not a replacement of Doxygen or other document generators; MarkdownMaker purpose and approach is different: it generates markdown only annotated comments and ignores everything else.
-Therefore where Doxygen is better for generating comprehensive documentation of source code, MarkdownMaker adds generates only explicit documentation and is therefore it is suitable for interface (API) and introductionary (README) documentation.
+Therefore where Doxygen is better for generating comprehensive documentation of source code, MarkdownMaker generates only explicit documentation and is therefore it is suitable for interface (API) and introductionary (README) documentation.
 Also, unlike those other generators, MarkdownMaker just generates markdown.